 The problem: As cats age, they can begin to experience cognitive dysfunction and mental confusion.
 Just like older people, they may become easily disoriented.
 This can cause a cat to cry more frequently, especially at night.

-The solution: Sometimes a nightlight can help your cat feel more comfortable if she gets disoriented at night.
+The solution: Sometimes a nightlight can help your cat feel more comfortable if she gets disoriented in the dark.
 However, this issue is best handled with a vet’s assistance.
 They can determine if aging is causing your kitty to meow.
-Additionally, they can prescribe medications that can alleviate her symptoms.
+Additionally, they can prescribe medications to alleviate her symptoms.

 They want to breed